SANDS' GUARDIAN FAMILY PROGRAM

 We started out as guardians with our first labradoodle, Riley.
 We could hardly wait for guardian visit day, the excitement of meeting her puppies and seeing her beam with pride was so heart-warming and amazing (they get their figures back immediately … so not fair lol).
 We have always said that life is never the same once you’ve experienced the love (& Goofiness) of a labradoodle and to know our girls’ pups will bring another family that same fun, love and laughter was such an amazing feeling.
 Having her live with us in a loving family environment allowed her to have the best of both worlds and allowed us to feel proud knowing that as a Guardian Family, we played a small but integral part in helping advance this amazing breed.

-(We had five of our super stars retire so to say thank you we had a big party to celebrate our amazing breeding boys & girls and their guardian families.
+(We had five of our super stars retire late 2019 so to say thank you we had a big party to celebrate our amazing breeding boys & girls and their wonderful guardian families.